Democrat fills candidacy gap in vacant local Ohio House race

 Magaw told this news organization that she hopes to win over Republicans and independents by advocating policies that would bring more state investment into rural communities, improve education standards, maternal and child health metrics and infrastructure, among other things.

 According to a statement, Magaw holds a master's degree in public policy from Duke University.
-As executive director of Greene County's Tecumseh Land Trust, she oversaw the preservation of 33,000 acres of land.
+As executive director of the Tecumseh Land Trust, she oversaw the preservation of 33,000 acres of land across Clark and Greene counties.

 ------